emhill/117-Su15/src/morea/11.oo/phw.md

 You can check your own date arithmetic with this website: [http://www.timeanddate.com/date/dateadd.html](http://www.timeanddate.com/date/dateadd.html).

+### main

+Make sure your main class tests all the functionality that you have implemented: `isAfter`, `tomorrow`, `addNDays`.
+How do you know if your methods are implemented correctly?
+Does running each method once verify their correctness, or do you need to run them multiple times?
+For example, there are many different scenarios that can occur for the end of a month or the end of a year (leap year or not).
+Make sure you test all the cases you can think of.

 *Assignment adapted from [Harvey Mudd's CS 5 Virtual Art Lab](https://www.cs.hmc.edu/twiki/bin/view/CS5/Lab10).*

+# GradingYou will be graded on the following:- **Correctness**: Your code should perform as specified.
+Correctness will count for the largest portion of your grade.- **Testing**: How well did you verify that your program meets the specification?
+This will be the second largest portion of your grade.- **Docstrings**: For each class & method that you design from scratch, write a good docstring (`"""`). - **Internal comments**: Within functions, the more complicated parts of your code should also be described using "internal" comments (i.e., docstrings).- **Programming style**: Your variable names should be meaningful and your code as simple and clear as possible.- **Formatting style**: Each line should be less than 80 characters long including spaces.
+You should break up long lines using `\`. # SubmittingWhen complete, your project should include the following python files:
+- `date.py`
+- `main.py`Zip your project using the same steps as for the earlier project, giving the zip file the same name as your `project3_uLogin` folder name, and submit to canvas.

 <!--## Demonstration